 The transition from winter to spring can leave us with some very “blah” natural backgrounds to work with, even when the weather starts to warm up.
 When you are ready to begin your spring sessions, you do not have to wait for the perfect spring like settings to arrive to get great results.
-In this video, “Winter To Spring Hand Editing Workshop”, you will see how Summerana instructor Shannon Squires took a drab, lifeless image and turned into a spring beauty!
+In this video, “Winter To Spring ” Photoshop tutorial for portrait photographers, you will see how Summerana instructor Shannon Squires took a drab, lifeless image and turned into a spring beauty!

-Here is a basic rundown of all of the steps used in the video to get to the final result.
+Here is a basic rundown of all of the steps used in the video to get to warm up a winter image with Photoshop editing with this Photoshop tutorial for portrait photographers

 We will begin by opening our image in Lightroom and making a few adjustments there, then move to Photoshop.